Materials, Policies and Resources

 Academic policies and codes of conduct for Tulane University students are outlined in the Code of Academic Conduct and the Code of Student Conduct.
 Students should also refer to the university catalog of the year they matriculated (year started at Tulane) for general policies and information.
 This code applies to all undergraduate students, full-time and part-time, at Tulane University.

-Other codes of conduct and student information specific to the Tulane School of Architecture and Built Environment can be found below:
+Other codes of conduct and undergraduate student information specific to the Tulane School of Architecture and Built Environment can be found below:

 Graduate Policies